Ciela-Institute/caustics/paper.md

 [@pytorch] to accelerate the low level computation and enable new kinds of algorithms which rely on automatic differentiation (e.g. HMC [@hmc]).
-With these tools available, `caustics` will provide greater than two orders of magnitude acceleration to most standard operations, unlocking previously infeasible analyses at scale.
+With these tools available, `caustics` will provide greater than two orders of magnitude acceleration to most standard operations, enabling previously infeasible analyses at scale.

 `caustics` is not the only gravitational lensing code publicly available.
 The